-Your chiropractor will evaluate your spine as a whole—regardless of whether you complain of chronic low back pain or other spondylolisthesis symptoms.
-He or she will evaluate the entire spine because even though your low back hurts, other regions of the spine may be affected as well.
+Chiropractors evaluate the spine as a whole—regardless of whether you complain of chronic low back pain or other spondylolisthesis-related symptoms.
+The entire spine is evaluated because even though your low back hurts, other regions of the spine may be affected too.

-The chiropractor will determine the areas with restricted joint motion, disc injury, muscle spasm, and ligament injury.
-He or she can do this through techniques called motion and static palpation, which is an examination by means of touch.
-The chiropractor will feel for tightness, tenderness, and how well each of the spinal joints can move.
+- The chiropractor determines the areas with restricted joint motion, disc injury, muscle spasm, and/or ligament injury.
+He or she can do this through techniques called motion and static palpation, which is an examination by touch.
+The chiropractor feels for tightness, tenderness, and how well each of the spine's joints can move.

-He or she will also examine your walk and look at your overall posture and spinal alignment, which will help your chiropractor understand your body mechanics and how well your spine is working and moving.
+- Observes how you walk (“gait”), your overall posture and spinal alignment.
+This helps your chiropractor understand your body mechanics and how well your spine is working and moving.

 Chiropractors do not reduce the slippage of spondylolisthesis.
-Instead, they address the spinal joints above and below the slipped vertebra—helping to address the mechanical and neurological causes of spondylolisthesis.
+Instead, they address the spinal joints above and below the slipped vertebra—helping to address the mechanical and neurological causes of the pain, not the spondylolisthesis.
 This can help relieve low back pain and improve motion in the region.

 Chiropractic Treatments for Spondylolisthesis

 Your treatment plan depends on your symptoms.
-Your chiropractor may use one of the various types of spinal manipulation (also referred to as a spinal adjustment)—an active, hands-on technique that helps restore motion to the spine—to improve joint motion.
+Your chiropractor may use one of the different types of spinal manipulation (also referred to as a “spinal adjustment”)—active, hands-on techniques that help restore spinal motion—to improve joint motion.
 Spinal manipulation techniques your chiropractor may use include:

 - Specific spinal manipulation identifies the joints that are restricted or those that show abnormal motion.
-This gentle thrusting technique returns motion to the joint by stretching the soft tissue and stimulating the nervous system.
+A gentle thrusting technique that helps to return motion to the joint by stretching the soft tissues and stimulating the nervous system.

 - Instrument-assisted manipulation is another non-thrusting technique.
-With this technique, the chiropractor applies force using a hand-held instrument without thrusting into the spine—especially appropriate in older patients who have a degenerative joint condition.
+With this technique, the chiropractor applies force using a hand-held instrument without thrusting into the spine.

-Your chiropractor may also use manual therapy—in addition to spinal manipulation—to treat injured soft tissues such as muscles.
+Your chiropractor may also use manual therapies in addition to spinal manipulation to treat injured soft tissues, such as muscles.